duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 * bower version `~1.2` gives me error `error Path must be a string.
 Received ...` so make sure you use latest bower.

-It works find with assets from gems.
+Old approach with assets from gems still works, no worry.

-Look how you can add bootstrap.
+First, we need to initialize bower.

 ~~~
 # do not name your package as bower or other existing package